uncoder-cloud/beyond-mcp/README.md

 ## Logo

+**Note:** I am unable to create a visual logo directly.
+However, I can provide a textual description of what the logo could look like.

 The logo for beyond-mcp could be a stylized brain composed of interconnected dots, representing the interconnectedness of tools and the focus on AI development.
+The dots could be different sizes and colors to create a sense of depth and dynamism.

 The color scheme could use a gradient of blues and greens to convey a sense of intelligence, growth, and innovation.
 Alternatively, a simpler logo could use a stylized "b" and "m" (for beyond-mcp) formed from dots.
+The dots could be colored in a vibrant, modern palette, such as a combination of teal, magenta, and yellow.

 ## Contributing